Sobolev differentiable stochastic flows for SDEs with singular coefficients: Applications to the transport equation: Introduction

-In particular, $\phi _{s,t}(\cdot )$ is locally $\alpha -$H\"{o}lder continuous for all $\alpha <1$.
-When the SDE (\ref{SDE}) is autonomous, we show further that the stochastic flow corresponds to a Sobolev differentiable perfect cocycle on $\mathbb{R}^{d}$.
-For precise statements of the above results, see Theorem \ref{MainTheorem} and Corollary \ref {CorollaryAut} in the next section.
+In particular, $\phi_{s,t}(\cdot)$ is locally $\alpha$-H\"{o}lder continuous for all $\alpha<1$.
+When the SDE~(\ref{SDE}) is autonomous, we show further that the stochastic flow corresponds to a Sobolev differentiable perfect cocycle on $\mathbb{R}^{d}$.
+For precise statements of the above results, see Theorem~\ref{MainTheorem} and Corollary \ref{CorollaryAut} in the next section.

-Our method of construction of the stochastic flow for the SDE (1) is based on Malliavin calculus ideas coupled with new probabilistic estimates on the spatial weak derivatives of solutions of the SDE.
-A unique (pleasantly surprising) feature of these estimates is that they do not depend on the spatial regularity of the drift coefficient $b$.
-Needless to say, the existence of differentiable flows for SDE's with measurable drifts is counter-intuitive: The dominant `culture' in stochastic (and deterministic) dynamical systems is that the flow `inherits' its spatial regularity from the driving vector fields (cf. \cite{Kunita}, \cite{MohammedScheutzow}).
+A central objective of the article is to develop a new approach for constructing a Sobolev differentiable stochastic flow for the SDE (\ref{SDE}).
+Our approach is based on Malliavin calculus ideas coupled with new probabilistic estimates on the spatial weak derivatives of solutions of the SDE.
+A unique (and striking) feature of these estimates is that they do not depend on the spatial regularity of the drift coefficient~$b$.

-The existence of a Sobolev differentiable stochastic flow for the SDE (1) is exploited (Section 3) to obtain a unique weak solution $u(t,x)$ of the (Stratonovich) stochastic transport equation \
+The existence of a Sobolev differentiable stochastic flow for the SDE (\ref{SDE}) is exploited (Section~\ref{sec3}) to obtain a unique weak solution $u(t,x)$ of the (Stratonovich) stochastic transport equation

-when $b$ is just bounded and measurable, $u_{0}\in C_{b}^{1}(\mathbb{R}^{d})$ , and $\{e_i\}_{i=1}^d$ a basis for $\mathbb{R}^{d}$.
-This result is rather surprising since the corresponding deterministic transport equation is in general not well-posed.
-We also note that our result is stronger than that in \cite{FlandoliGubinelliPriola} in the sense that we do not assume the existence of the divergence of $b$; and furthermore, our solutions are spatially (and also Malliavin) Sobolev differentiable (cf. \cite {FlandoliGubinelliPriola}).
+when $b$ is just bounded and measurable, $u_{0}\in C_{b}^{1}(\mathbb {R}^{d})$ , and $\{e_{i}\}_{i=1}^{d}$ a basis for $\mathbb{R}^{d}$.
+This result is interesting in view of the fact that the corresponding deterministic transport equation is in general ill-posed; cf. \cite{Ambrosio,DiPernaLions}.
+We also note that our result holds without the existence of the divergence of $b$, and furthermore, our solutions are spatially (and also Malliavin) Sobolev differentiable (cf. \cite{FlandoliGubinelliPriola}).